Flipkart/GraceKelly/README.md

 arbitrary request loads.
 It’s necessary to shield the environment from such externally induced unpredictability.
 Since service SLAs are affected by service load, such shielding also ensures their predictability.
-This means one must systemically strive to hold on to as much predictability as possible when building a service/system.
+This means, one must systemically strive to hold on to as much predictability as possible when building a service/system.

 ####Sheilds up